The question is, who did Africans pray to before slavery?

-The Ka was created from the “stuff” of the Neter of Neters or God and the Ka created the physical body from itself.
+The Ka was created from the “stuff” of the Neter of Neters (God) and the Ka created the physical body from itself.

 I know the idea that God didn’t directly create everyone may be difficult for some.
 But I am expressing the African spiritual science, not religious doctrines.

 Natural spirituality was their paradigm.
-It was different than how we are taught in religion.
+It was different than how we are taught in religion in modern times.

-Now mind you, the religion that we know is this ancient African paradigm that has been repacked and given to the world as the Abrahamic religions of Judaism, Christianity, and Islam.
+Now mind you, the religion that we know is this ancient African paradigm that has been repackaged and given to the world as the Abrahamic religions of Judaism, Christianity, and Islam.

 So now that you have that foundation of the African spiritual paradigm and its contrast to our modern religious paradigm let’s get to the question,